Coulomb collision: Simplified mathematical treatment for plasmas

 We can also use $\pi b_0^2$ as an estimate of the cross section for large-angle collisions.
-Under some conditions there is a more stringent lower limit due to quantum mechanics, namely the de Broglie wavelength of the electron, $h/m_\text{e} v$ where $h$ is Planck's constant.
+Under some conditions there is a more stringent lower limit due to quantum mechanics, namely the de Broglie wavelength of the electron, $h/m_\text{e} v$ where $h$ is the Planck constant.

 At large impact parameters, the charge of the ion is shielded by the tendency of electrons to cluster in the neighborhood of the ion and other ions to avoid it.
 The upper cut-off to the impact parameter should thus be approximately equal to the Debye length:

 Coulomb logarithm

 The integral of $1/b$ thus yields the logarithm of the ratio of the upper and lower cut-offs.
 This number is known as the Coulomb logarithm and is designated by either $\ln \Lambda$ or $\lambda$.
 It is the factor by which small-angle collisions are more effective than large-angle collisions.
 The Coulomb logarithm was introduced independently by Lev Landau in 1936 and Subrahmanyan Chandrasekhar in 1943.
 For many plasmas of interest it takes on values between $5$ and $15$.
 (For convenient formulas, see pages 34 and 35 of the NRL Plasma formulary.)
 The limits of the impact parameter integral are not sharp, but are uncertain by factors on the order of unity, leading to theoretical uncertainties on the order of $1/\lambda$.
 For this reason it is often justified to simply take the convenient choice $\lambda = 10$.
 The analysis here yields the scalings and orders of magnitude.